 - The student notifies the Clinical Placement Coordinator with the name of their mentor.

-- The Clinical Placement Coordinator (or the post-MN student's advisor) officially notifies the student, Jennifer Rathe in Academic Services (email@example.com) and the student's Supervisory Chair with the following TIP placement information:
+- The Clinical Placement Coordinator (or the post-MN student's advisor) officially notifies the student, Jennifer Rathe in Student and Academic Services (firstname.lastname@example.org) and the student's Supervisory Chair with the following TIP placement information:

 - Mentor's address, phone, and e-mail